gautamnaik1994/gautamnaik1994/README.md

 ## Hi, I'm Gautam Naik

 Welcome to my GitHub profile!
-I'm a passionate Software Engineer with extensive experience in building full-stack applications.
+I'm a Software Engineer with extensive experience in building full-stack applications.
 I'm currently expanding my knowledge in Data Science, AI, and Machine Learning.

 Do check out my repositories and feel free to reach out to me for any queries.